 Full Thickness – Each layer is subjected to damage.
 There will likely be no skin remaining in the area as it has been burned so badly.
 Tissues underneath will be blackened or pale, and what remains of the skin may be waxy or leathery in appearance, but also brown, black or white in appearance with no blistering.
 It may also be dry.

-If you’ve been burned at work, whether by working in a catering environment, a workshop or even an office building, then you may be in a position to claim burn injury at work compensation for your burn injury.
+If you’ve been burned at work, whether by working in a catering environment, a workshop or even an office building, you could make a burn injury at work compensation claim.

-Whilst in many cases, these are accidents that could never be foreseen or prevented, in other cases, they may be down to lack of proper training, or dangerous behaviour/negligence of another, whether this is your employer or a colleague.
-If it IS someone else’s fault, then it is important to understand that it can lead to a compensation for burns at work
+Whilst in many cases, these are accidents that could never be foreseen or prevented, they may be down to lack of proper training or negligence of another.
+Despite whether its an employer or a colleague, if someone else’s fault, this could give you grounds to make a burn at work claim.

-claim.
-If you are claiming from your employer, then you must understand that your claim should not affect your employment in any way.
-Your employer should have a type of insurance in place to pay out on your claim, so you would not render them worse off because of it.
-You may, however, prevent the same thing happening to someone else.
+If you are claiming against your employer, your claim should not affect your employment in any way.
+Your employer should have insurance in place to pay out on employee claims as a precaution.

 There are a lot of different occupations at which you could find yourself burnt at work.
 Here are just a few examples: